Compare Rates and Save on Life Insurance

 The cost of a 30-year term life insurance policy is determined by several factors, including the policyholder’s age, gender, health, occupation, and hobbies.
 Insurance providers use this information to assess the policyholder's risk of dying during the policy term.
 The higher the risk, the higher the premium the policyholder will have to pay.

 Age is a significant factor, as older policyholders are more likely to pass away during the policy term, so their premiums will be higher.
-Gender also plays a role, as women typically live longer than men and therefore have lower premiums.
+Gender also plays a role, as women typically live longer than men and, therefore, have lower premiums.

 Additionally, the amount of coverage desired, or the face value of the policy, will impact the cost.
 The higher the face value, the higher the premium.
 Finally, the length of the policy term will also impact the cost, with longer terms typically costing more than shorter ones.

-The table below shows how rates increase for 30-, 40- and 50-year-old buyers across various coverage amounts.
+The table below shows how monthly rates increase for 30-, 40- and 50-year-old buyers across various coverage amounts.

 Policyholder Age